 Lancashire councils, after consulting on becoming a Combined Authority, are still developing a bid, which is complex since it would mean the involvement of up to 15 local authorities.

 Cumbria’s original deal bid fell through due to the requirement of an elected mayor.
-However, suggestions that the Prime Minister, Theresa May, may not necessitate elected mayors, could mean a deal is back in the cards.
+However, suggestions that future devolution agreements may not necessitate elected mayors, could mean a deal is back in the cards.
 Cumbria CVS is well connected and was involved in drafting the original devolution deal.

 Connecting the local to the regional